livekit-examples/agents-example-unity/README.md

 ## Quick start

-1. **Setup your agent**: You can follow the [Voice AI Quickstart](https://docs.livekit.io/agents/start/voice-ai/) to build a simple voice agent in less than 10 minutes.
+1. **Setup your agent**: If you don't already have an agent to work with, you can follow the [Voice AI Quickstart](https://docs.livekit.io/agents/start/voice-ai/) to build a simple voice agent in less than 10 minutes.

 2. **Clone repository**: